Naslovnica Chapter 10 – Information society and media

 Closing benchmarks?

-Under this Chapter, Montenegro has two defined closing benchmarks:
+Within this chapter, Montenegro has defined two closing benchmarks:

-1. Montenegro brings its legislation in the line with the acquis as regards the provisions on the independence of the National Regulatory Authority for electronic communications as well as the acquis in the area of audiovisual media services.
+1. Montenegro aligns its legislation with the EU acquis in order to ensure the independence of the regulatory authority for electronic communications (EKIP) and with the acquis on audiovisual media services.

-2. Montenegro demonstrates that it will have sufficient administrative capacities for enforce the acquis in the fields of electronic communications, information society services and audiovisual media services, including as regards regulatory independence, by the time of accession.
+2. Montenegro demonstrates that it has sufficient administrative capacity to implement the acquis in the fields of electronic communications and audiovisual policy, including the independence of the regulator.

 Institutions/organizations participating in the negotiation group?